Dear Friend,

 READ MOREDear Friend,

-All blame is a waste of time.
-No matter how much fault you find with another, and regardless of how much you blame him, it will not change you.
+No matter how much fault you find with another, and regardless of how much you blame another, it will not change you.

 The only thing blame does is to keep the focus off you when you are looking for external reasons to explain your unhappiness or frustration.